elysia090/Lab/docs/StoryD.md

 11.2.3 If expected_old_commit_id is non-null and does not match the current ref value, the server MUST return 409 conflict.

-11.3 Operation head guards (required for v0.0.1 mutations) 11.3.1 All endpoints that mutate a repo ref (including MR merge and all ops/* endpoints and any UI publish flow that updates refs) MUST accept an optional expected_head_commit_id.
+11.3 Operation head guards (required for v0.0.1 mutations) 11.3.1 All endpoints that mutate a repo ref (including MR merge and all ops/* endpoints, publish flows, and worktree import) MUST accept an optional expected_head_commit_id.
 11.3.2 If expected_head_commit_id is provided and does not match the current head commit_id of the target ref at operation start, the server MUST return 409 with code “REF_HEAD_MISMATCH”.
 11.3.3 The server MUST include in details at least:
 11.3.3.1 { “ref”: <ref_name>, “expected”: <sha256_hex>, “actual”: <sha256_hex> }.